 But as was mentioned, this is all part of the aging process so there is really no need to be alarmed.
 In a survey of 1,193 women between the ages of 35 to 60 years old, it was found that a whopping 80% of these women have seen a drastic change in their eye area and their eyelash area as they got older.

 The number one rule when it comes to rubbing your lashes is, NOT TO RUB YOUR EYELASHES.
 This is a very delicate area.

 Rubbing your eyelashes will cause them to fall off prematurely (they will naturally fall off sooner or later) and this means that growing them back will take longer than normal.
 If you just have to rub your eyes then just be gentle in doing so and always remember to keep your hands clean.

 Some people are genetically predisposed to shed hair a lot.
 This goes hand in hand with baldness.
 In women this is called androgenetic alopecia.
 About 30 million women in America suffer from this condition.
 According to Pamela Jakuboqicz, a dermatologist at Montefiore Medical Center in New York, you can be easily affected by this condition if your mother’s side of the family also suffers from this.
 In cases like this it is best to consult with your dermatologist on yor preferred course of action.

 There are certain conditions such as illnesses relating to the thyroid and other immune issues that also affect your eyelashes.
 Also, in medical treatments such as chemotherapy the eyelashes can become weak and start to fall off.
-For these reasons, it is always best to have yourself checked out in cases of thinning eyelashes since there could be a more serious reason for the breakage of your lashes.
+For these reasons, it is always best to have yourself checked out in cases of eyelash thinning with age since there could be a more serious reason for the breakage of your lashes.